sagemath/trac_to_gh/Issue 9581.md

 []
 ```

-The ticket also aims to reduce multiple calls (edge_boundary does not call directly vertex_iterator as it should).
+The ticket also aims to reduce multiple calls (edge_boundary does not call directly edge_iterator as it should).

+It is also the occasion to add some doc and correct some typos.

+Apply first :

+* #10043
+* #10101
+* #9698

 Issue created by migration from https://trac.sagemath.org/ticket/9581